Why Does My Vagina Smell? Here Are 7 Possible Culprits, According to Experts

 Vaginal Odor Treatment

+So how do you get ride of the odor down there?
 In general, scheduling a doctor's appointment for any issues with odor is the best and easiest solution — especially since the treatment for vaginal odor is going to depend on what's impacting the vagina.

 For a bacterial infection like bacterial vaginosis, a doctor can prescribe topical gels or suppository antibiotics.
 For yeast infections, a doctor can prescribe or recommend antifungal vaginal creams or antifungal oral medication.
 For an STI, a doctor can prescribe antibiotics or antiviral treatment, depending on the STI.

 For other reasons (like sweat, poor hygiene habits, sex, and tampons or pads), you can focus on good vaginal hygiene.
 Dr. Greenleaf suggests the following.